Paradigm Shift: Importance of UX Research In Africa

 Well, I guess I wanted to discover a little bit more about the continent.
 I started my first company when I was in the U.S.A. that failed.
 We tried to bridge the gap between technology universities in the U.S.A. and the emerging markets and I was responsible for covering the African continent.
 I didn’t know anyone, it was really hard to find reliable startups and I told my company that I need a bit more time there.
 Eventually, I found this great job in a startup providing me opportunity to learn from contacts, so it was a lot of fun.

 Although there are so many brilliant engineers in Senegal and African countries But nobody talked about design, nobody talked about the values of having a localized experience.
 We were all frustrated to see that It was more of a copy paste from the western type of digital products that didn’t really relate to the culture, need and vision of the people.
-So, for the next six months or so we formed a group who talked about design and began training everyone in design informally but then clients came and offered us to pay and we said well, maybe yes!
-So we structured little by little like that and started working with startups in the country and eventually all over the continent.

 Written by